awsdocs/aws-private-ca-user-guide/doc_source/PcaAuditReport.md

 You can optionally configure encryption on the Amazon S3 bucket containing your audit reports\.
 ACM Private CA supports two encryption modes for assets in S3:
 + Automatic server\-side encryption with Amazon S3\-managed AES\-256 keys\.
-+ Customer\-managed encryption using AWS Key Management Service and customer master keys \(CMKs\) configured to your specifications\.
++ Customer managed encryption using AWS Key Management Service and customer master keys \(CMKs\) configured to your specifications\.

 **Note**
 ACM Private CA does not support using default CMKs generated automatically by S3\.